Capillary/ecom-api-document/source/includes/_order.md

 Reason | string | Return reason code.
 Values:<br> WID - Wrong item delivered <br> BAQ - Bad Quality <br> DLP - Did not like the product <br> DPR - Defective/Damage product received <br> RD - Received Damaged DP - Defective Product<br> II - Incorrect Item received<br> UW	Unwanted Gift<br> US - Unsuitable<br> UP - Unlike Photo, TS - Too Small<br> OT - Other<br> FD - Fraud<br> IE - Incorrect Size<br> PDR - Product is damaged<br> WPD - Product is not as per website description<br> CR - Customer Remorse<br> PWF - Product is not properly functioning
-SuggestedReturnAction | string | Reason for item return ReturnQty* | int | Return quantity of the current item initiated by the customer IsReceived* | boolean | Whether the current item is received or not ReceivedQty** | int | Quantity of the current item received at the warehouse CreatedDate* | date | Date when the return request is created in `MM-DD-YYYY` format
+SuggestedReturnAction | string | Reason for item return ReturnQty* | int | Return quantity of the current item initiated by the customer IsReceived* | boolean | Whether the current item is received at the warehouse or not ReceivedQty** | int | Quantity of the current item received at the warehouse CreatedDate* | date | Date when the return request is created in `MM-DD-YYYY` format